How to Challenge Patents: Affordable Ways to Respond to Infringement Claims

-What are less expensive ways to challenge patents?
+What are affordable ways to challenge patents?

 If you are on the receiving end of a cease-and-desist letter or some assertion of infringement, it helps to know your options when you feel that a particular patent should not apply to your products.